Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 least 128 MB/s.

 When using embedded journal, the disk space is proportional to the namespace size and typical number of write operations within a snapshot period.
-We recommend at least 8 GB of disk space plus 8GB for each 1 million files in the namespace.
+We recommend at least 8 GB of disk space plus 8 GB for each 1 million files in the namespace.
 The read and write speed of the disk should be at least 512 MB/s.
 We recommend a dedicated SSD for the embedded journal.

 When using RocksDB as the storage backend for the file system metadata, the disk space required is proportional to the namespace size.
-We recommend 4GB of disk space for each 1 million files in the name space.
+We recommend 4 GB of disk space for each 1 million files in the name space.

 ### Operating System Limits